slowmonkey/learning-docker/Readme.md

 2. `docker container prune -f`
 3. `docker image prune -f --all`

-# Current issues:
-- Have to run docker-compose build each time I mess with the code to copy the code into the containers.

 # Lessons learnt:
 - yml files are very specific with whitespace for name:value and everything else.
 - best not to use a latest specified image as it seems docker-compose will always check and download it.